NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/parameter tampering/A Novel Approach for Message Authentication to Prevent Parameter Tampering Attack in Web Applications.md

 ## Evaluation

 A number of vulnerability scanning tool were tested on a in-house web application that use the MACJER-320 algorithm to hash the request parameters.
-The implementation defends against parameter tampering performed with Burp Suite, Fire Bug, Web Scarab, Rat Proxy, Paros Proxy, Tamper Data
+The implementation defends against parameter tampering performed with [[Burp Suite]], Fire Bug, Web Scarab, Rat Proxy, Paros Proxy, Tamper Data

 ## Limits